-DESC RIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Disso lve the Charter School (I.C. § 30-3-110) CONTRACTOR OF THE PARTY OF THE 2.
-3. Including the intention to vote on the dissolution of the corporation.
+DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Dissolve the Charter School (I.C. § 30-3-110) RESPONSIBLE Give appropriate notice of the meeting per Open Meeting law and statute, including the intention to vote on the dissolution of the corporation.
 The charter school board adopts a plan of dissolution indicating to whom the assets of the non-profit corporation will be distributed after all creditors have been paid.
-(I.C. § 33-5206(9)) Unless otherwise provided in the bylaws, the board of directors votes on the resolution to dissolve.
-A non-profit corporation is dissolved upon the School effective date of its articles of dissolution.
-(I.C. § 30-3-112) 1. y the Secretary of State (I.C. § 30-3-112) After the resolution to dissolve is authorized, dissolve the corporation by delivering to the Secretary of State for filing articles of dissolution setting forth: The name of the non-profit corporation.
+(I.C. § 33-5206(9)) School Unless otherwise provided in the bylaws, the board of directors votes on the resolution to dissolve.
+A non-profit corporation is dissolved upon the effective date of its articles of dissolution.
+(I.C. § 30-3-112) Notify the Secretary of State (I.C. § 30-3-112) After the resolution to dissolve is authorized, dissolve the corporation by delivering to the Secretary of State for filing articles of dissolution setting forth: The name of the non-profit corporation.
 The date dissolution was authorized.
 A statement that dissolution was approved by sufficient vote of the board.
 If approval of members was not required (commonly true for public charter schools), a statement to that effect and a statement that dissolution was approved by a sufficient vote of the board of directors or incorporators Such additional information as the Secretary of State determines is necessary or appropriate.
-School Give v y Known Claimants (I.C. § 30-3-114) written notice of the dissolution to known claimants after the effective date edissolution.
-Claimants have 120 days from the effective date of the written et o submit a claim.
-School A diss carry include 1.
-2. 3.
-4. Preserving and protecting its assets and minimizing its liabilities.
+School Notify Known Claimants (I.C. § 30-3-114) Give written notice of the dissolution to known claimants after the effective date of the dissolution.
+Claimants have 120 days from the effective date of the written notice to submit a claim.
+School End Corporate Existence (I.C. § 30-3-113) A dissolved non-profit corporation continues its corporate existence, but may not carry on any activities except as is appropriate to wind up and liquidate its affairs, including: Preserving and protecting its assets and minimizing its liabilities.
 Discharging or making provision for discharging its liabilities.
 Disposing of its properties that will not be distributed in kind.
 Returning, transferring or conveying assets held by the corporation upon a condition requiring return, transfer or conveyance, which condition occurs by reason of dissolution, in accordance with such condition.
 Transferring, subject to any contractual or legal requirements, its assets as provided in or authorized by its articles of incorporation or bylaws.
 Doing every other act necessary to wind up and liquidate its assets and affairs.
-School Notif fy IRS y the IRS of dissolution of the education corporation and its 501(c)(3) status urnish a copy to the authorizer.
+School Notify IRS Notify the IRS of dissolution of the education corporation and its 501(c)(3) status and furnish a copy to the authorizer.
 School